Document Navigation

 To open the search panel, click the Search tab on the side panel or press Ctrl+F. This will open the side panel.
 Type the keyword in the search box and press Enter.

-In the search results list below you will see all fragments of texts containing the specified keyword.
+In the search results list below you will see all fragments of text containing the specified keyword.
 Clicking a result opens the corresponding page of the PDF document and the keyword is highlighted.

 You can adjust the search preferences below the search box.